Anthony102899/Lego-ImageGenerator/README.md

 1 0 2
 ```

 Note that the vertex for a pin/anchor is not necessarily one of the two vertices of the joining edge.

-Note that in the following example, edge 2 (vertex 3, 4) joins 0 and 1 by two anchors, but no neither vertex 3 or 4 is the vertex of other beams.
+In the following example, edge 2 (vertex 3, 4) joins 0 and 1 by two anchors, but no neither vertex 3 or 4 is the vertex of other beams.

 ```
 P